chinmay-sawant/LogMonitor/README.md

 =========

 - Added new method to get errors by id
-- Added HAETOS support to above method
+- Added HAETOS to above method